Arizona Misdemeanor DUI Charges

 Each of these offenses is different and can be considered separate charges.
 Often times the offender will be charged with 2 or more of the above-listed offenses.
 For example, if you are charged with a DUI of above 0.08 you could be charged with the first two, and if your BAC is above .20 you may be charged with all four.
 This is why you need an aggressive DUI attorney in order to help protect your rights and keep you from being unfairly sentenced.

 Penalties for First Offense DUI

-DUI penalties also differ for first time and repeat offenders.
-However, the laws in Arizona are harsh for anyone convicted for DUI.
-The current statue requires that a first time offender spend at least 10 consecutive days in jail however a skilled and qualified attorney may be able to get the court to suspend all but 24 hours of the sentence if the offender completes an alcohol and substance abuse counseling program.
+DUI penalties also differ for first-time and repeat offenders.
+However, the laws in Arizona are harsh for anyone convicted of DUI.
+The current statute requires that a first-time offender spend at least 10 consecutive days in jail; however, a skilled and qualified attorney may be able to get the court to suspend all but 24 hours of the sentence if the offender completes an alcohol and substance abuse counseling program.

-The court may also require that a first time offender perform up to 40 hours of community service and to attend a class called the Victim Impact Panel sponsored by Mothers Against Drunk Driving.
-In addition, the offender will also be placed on 12 months probation which can be monitored or unmonitored depending on the courts ruling.
+The court may also require that a first-time offender perform up to 40 hours of community service and attend a class called the Victim Impact Panel sponsored by Mothers Against Drunk Driving.
+In addition, the offender will also be placed on 12 months probation which can be monitored or unmonitored depending on the court’s ruling.

-Lastly, the court will require an ignition interlock device for a minimum of 6 months to be placed in your vehicle which comes with a monthly fee which typically starts at $79 a month and the device must be maintained monthly otherwise it will lock and you will not be able to start your car until you pay to have the company come out to your location in order to unlock the device.
+Lastly, the court will require an ignition interlock device for a minimum of 6 months to be placed in your vehicle, which comes with a monthly fee that typically starts at $79 per month.
+The device must be maintained monthly otherwise it will lock and you will not be able to start your car until you pay to have the company come out to your location in order to unlock the device.